 - Explain at least 2 unique challenges when working with neurodiverse couples in therapy

-- Describe at least 2 reasons why an adult with an Asperger profile to may appear developmentally younger than their chronological age
+- Describe at least 2 reasons why an Autistic adult may appear developmentally younger than their chronological age

-- Explain how developmentally delayed behaviors from a partner with an Asperger profile may affect their spouse and their relationship dynamics
+- Explain how developmentally delayed behaviors from an Autistic partner may affect their spouse and their relationship dynamics

-- Identify Asperger traits in one of the partners in a neurodiverse couple
+- Identify Autistic traits in one of the partners in a neurodiverse couple

 - Identify common traits of a neurotypical partner in one of the partners in a neurodiverse couple